mckennapsean/dissertation/content/03-framework.md

 Another important step in the _deploy_ activity is to consider optimizations that are needed by users to use a tool to solve their problems.
-As an example, imagine domain collaborators who generate their data using an industry standard tool and want to be able to use that specific data format inside of a newly designed visualization system.
-For building an initial prototype of the system, visualization designers may just require the collaborators to export their data or use a script to get it into a standard format and provide feedback for evaluation.
-However, for daily tasks, this would be cumbersome, require significant training, and limit the ability of the collaborators to use the tool.
-A key aspect of deploying a visualization system is improving these little annoyances, by having the system support domain collaborators' native data formats once the tool is deployed, so that no special steps are needed for them to use the visualization tool to solve their domain tasks.
+As an example, imagine domain collaborators generate their data using an industry standard tool and want to be able to use that specific data format inside a newly designed visualization system.
+For building an initial prototype of the system, visualization designers may require the collaborators to export their data or use a script to get it into a standard format and provide feedback for evaluation.
+However, for daily tasks, this data process would be cumbersome, require significant training, and limit the ability of the collaborators to use the tool.
+A key aspect of deploying a visualization system is improving these little annoyances by having the system support domain collaborators' native data formats once the tool is deployed, so that no special steps are needed for them to use the visualization tool to solve their domain tasks.

 <!--\sm{is there a good example of this in the real world/papers?}-->